Harvard-IACS/2023-AC215/milestone6.md

 - **Presentation of the Project**: Prepare and deliver a comprehensive video presentation that highlights the project's objectives, design, implementation, challenges, and achievements.

-- **Short video demo of the Project**: Prepare a 1.5min-2min short demo of the application highlighting any salient features.

 - **GitHub Repository**: Organize and publish all code, documentation, and relevant assets in a GitHub repository, ensuring that it's well-structured and includes clear instructions for anyone who wants to replicate or learn from the project.